-Most people can manage their Meniere’s symptoms with diet and lifestyle modifications and a medical plan prescribed by their doctor.
+Most people can manage their Meniere symptoms with diet and lifestyle modifications and a medical plan prescribed by their doctor.

-- With a thorough evaluation and if you are motivated, you can often control attacks.
-Careful follow-ups with your doctor and any ENT specialists are needed on a regular basis to monitor symptoms, progress, and adjust therapy throughout the disease process.
+- With a thorough evaluation, and if you are motivated, you can often control attacks.
+Regular follow-ups with your doctor and any ENT specialists are needed to monitor symptoms and progress and adjust therapy throughout the disease process.

 - Only a minority of people require a surgical procedure to control their attacks.
-Thorough evaluation by an ear, nose, and throat specialist should be considered if medical management fails.
+You should consider a thorough evaluation by an ear, nose, and throat specialist if medical management fails.

-- If hearing levels decrease over time, amplification of sound or surgical management in extreme cases may be needed to improve hearing.
+- If hearing levels decrease over time, You may need amplification of sound or surgical management in extreme cases to improve hearing.